310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
 Mhm, I’ll be waiting for you.
-I’m always ready to welcome you back. … In fact, don’t hesitate to call for me if you’re ever in trouble.
+I’m always ready to welcome you back. …In fact, don’t hesitate to call for me if you’re ever in trouble.

 I haven't decided my own path yet, either.
 I’m in a shoddy state at the moment, because I’ve barely taken responsibility for my future—